CADNAD/Opartha/notes/worldInfo/economicsAndTechnology/armyTactics.md

 **Teleportation**

 ​	Portals to extend supply lines and create perfect logistics

+<200b> Space Crystals at the bottom of war balloons that can drop big bombs from allied camp without needing to carry the bombs, bombs do not even need to be explosive, as well mass amounts of flammable liquid.

 ## Time